-Undertaking a PhD can be an incredibly rewarding experience, but it is important to understand the commitment and style of working that is required in order to make a decision about whether it is right for you.
+It is important to understand the commitment and style of working that is required in order to make a decision about whether pursuing a PhD is right for you.

 Take time to investigate whether your PhD will improve your chances of getting into the career area you are looking to enter.
 Look at job adverts and speak to those working in the industry to find out whether a PhD is really valued by employers, so you have realistic expectations about whether or not your PhD will progress your career prospects.
 Many pursue a PhD with a view to becoming an academic, but the reality is that there are proportionally very few lectureship positions available compared to the number of PhD candidates.